zhaoshiling1017/gpdb/gpMgmt/go-utils/src/gp_upgrade/integrations/README.md

 ## Naming

-If we want to optimize for find-ability, we should have integration tests corresponding to modules or command functionalities
+We want to optimize for find-ability, so we should have integration tests corresponding to modules or command functionalities

-But if we want to optimize for "how much setup is needed", we should group them according to that categorization.
+If we want to optimize for "how much setup is needed", we should write setup steps that are idempotent and focused to the areas that need them

-Up for debate -- feel free to reorganize.
+## "Vanilla" Test

+Most tests will differ in their setup in a clear way for a clear reason.
+Besides that, they should try to be as "vanilla" as possible to isolate the use case / user flow.

+The integration test setup is currently such that the "vanilla" test:

+ - Is cool with a hub being up already.
+If it needs a hub up, it can ensure that it's up
+ - Is cool with an empty home / config directory, because we currently clean that between runs.

 ## Gotchas